getting to know counsel

 Up Close and Personal

-Z. Gillerra is a dedicated and experienced probate attorney, providing legal counsel in estate administration, guardianships, conservatorships, estate planning, and all matters probate and elder law.
+Z. Gillerra helps families navigate the legal waters of planning for the future, protecting loved ones, managing affairs after a death, and making important legal decisions when someone needs assistance or protection.
+She provides legal counsel in estate administration, guardianships, conservatorships, estate planning, and all matters probate and elder law.
 She is committed to navigating clients through these often-complicated legal processes with clarity and compassion.
 Counselor Gillerra works closely with clients to address their unique needs, whether it’s managing a loved one’s estate, resolving disputes, or creating comprehensive estate plans to protect future generations.

 Known for her accessibility, responsiveness, and attention to detail, Z. ensures that every case is handled efficiently and effectively, providing peace of mind to clients during challenging times.
-Having worked remotely for most of her adult life, she is passionate about and skilled at making legal services accessible through remote consultations and digital solutions, making the probate process as seamless as possible for clients, regardless of location, time constraints. or logistical issues.
-Operating virtually means fewer overhead costs to get passed on to our clients.
+Having worked remotely for most of her adult life, she is passionate about and skilled at making legal services accessible through remote consultations and digital solutions.
+She strives to making processes as seamless as possible for clients, regardless of location, time constraints. or logistical issues.
+Operating virtually also means fewer overhead costs get passed on to her clients, and a greater number of individuals and families in the community can have access to legal representation.

 Education

 Z. earned her undergraduate degree in Business Administration at the University of Kansas (KU) where she excelled in marketing and represented the Business School in an annual marketing competition.
 After a year-long break, she returned to KU to earn her law degree.
 As part of a course on intellectual property, she was taught how to code websites in HTML.
-This knowledge, understanding, and skill has served her well in many of her endeavors since graduation and laid a foundation for her to function well in our 21st century digital world.
+This knowledge, understanding, and skill has served her well in many of her endeavors since graduation and laid a foundation for her to function well in our 21st century digital world, including the design and development of this website.
+As the final requirement for her PhD in Communication Studies, she defended her dissertation with honors on the day of President Obama’s first inauguration, January 20, 2009.

 Community